Actions

 “Then let me see if I can get Amity on board at some point,” Emira replied.

 “Sounds good, I'll be in touch,” the woman said, “Oh and welcome to the neighborhood, you two will love it here.
-Goodbye for now, querida.”
+Goodbye for now, encanta.”

 “Bye,” Emira said with a slight blush at the woman's term of endearment.
 Emira proceeded to place the leftover enchiladas in the mostly empty refrigerator before she made her way towards Amity’s room and knocked on her door, “Mittens, they're gone, can I come in?”